camcl/poolimputeSNPs/README.md

 If the dry-run does not produce any error, the executing the workflow can be actually run in the container image with the command `apptainer run container.sif -c 4` (4 cores are used for the run).

+### Notes about running 'prophaser' imputation in the workflow

+The script files provided as examples are specific to the compute cluster 'Rackham' at [UPPMAX](https://www.uppmax.uu.se) which is managed with SLURM.
+You may adapt the following scripts for making them compatible with your remote computing environment:

+* *set_SlurmUser.sh*: adapt the locations of:
+	* the configuration file for SLURM,
+	* the relevant libraries,
+	* the executable for `sbatch`
+	* More examples and documentation at [GWDG wiki](https://info.gwdg.de/wiki/doku.php?id=wiki:hpc:usage_of_slurm_within_a_singularity_container)

+* *run_workflow.sbatch*, *run_workflow_prophaser.sbatch*: adapt the `#SBATCH` flags.

 ### Inspect the results